idealo/terraform-provider-csd/DEV.md

 - stablilize next branch
 - update `CHANGELOG.md`
 - merge next into main
-- tag as new version
+- tag as new version with [semantic versioning](https://semver.org/)